MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/tasks/create-solicitation-types-scoring-criteria-rfqs.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: bibis
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: mkirknel
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Create solicitation types and scoring criteria for RFQs

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Create solicitation types and scoring criteria for RFQs

 This guide shows you how to create a solicitation type and associate this with a scoring method.
 It also shows how to use the solicitation type on a request for quotation (RFQ) which then sets the default scoring method.
 These tasks would typically be carried out by a purchasing manager.
 You can use this procedure in demo data company USMF or on your own data.
 You need to have a scoring method available before you start.